top of page

 The first two stages have a strictly vertical trajectory, which is a unique flight profile compared to all other orbital vehicles that are bending their trajectory straight from the start.
 The EcoRocket’s first two stages fly straight up until it reaches space, and then the third stage is fired to place the payload into orbit.

-First orbital launch was rescheduled two times, from 2022 to 2024, due to the military situation in the Black Sea area.
+The orbital launch was rescheduled two times, from 2022 to 2024, due to the military situation in the Black Sea area.

 EcoRocket Heavy

-EcoRocket Heavy is an ecological, reusable, unprecedentedly low-cost rocket, able to launch 24
+EcoRocket Heavy is an ecological, reusable, unprecedentedly low-cost rocket, able to launch 24 tons to LEO.

 bottom of page